anstaltd/git-example-project/readme.md

 `git add readme.md`

-BOOM DONE!
+BOOM!
+DONE!
 The readme is now staged!
 And we can see this in our git status

 ```bash
 On branch master